-In Mopani, Local municipalities that are providing electricity are BPM & GTM.
-The GGM, MLM and GLM are still provided for by ESKOM.
+In Mopani, electricity is largely provided by ESKOM.
+Only two Local municipalities (BPM & GTM) are lecenced to provide electricity.
+The GGM, MLM and GLM are fully dependent on ESKOM.
 Mopani District Municipality has a role of providing bulk electricity to the local municipalities.
 However, this function is yet to be fully undertaken.
 National government in consultation with the South African Local Government Association (SALGA), ESKOM and other stakeholders are engaged in discussions regarding the restructuring of the Electricity Distribution Industry in South Africa with the aim of ensuring that the industry is able to meet the needs of electricity consumers in the country and improve the roll out of electricity.